-Beatrice specialises in issues arising in connection with trusts, estates and the Court of Protection to prevent, minimise, resolve and, if necessary, litigate disputes.
+Beatrice specialises in issues arising in connection with trusts and estates to prevent, minimise, resolve and, if necessary, litigate disputes.

-• Disputes in connection with wills include proprietary estoppel claims, claims under the Inheritance (Provision for Family and Dependants Act) 1975, validity issues (including testamentary capacity, undue influence, fraud, and forgery), rectification, construction and misappropriation of estate assets.
+- Disputes in connection with wills include proprietary estoppel claims, claims under the Inheritance (Provision for Family and Dependants Act) 1975, validity issues (including testamentary capacity, undue influence, fraud, and forgery), rectification and construction of wills and trusts and misappropriation of estate assets.

-• Issues in connection with trusts include setting aside trustees’ decisions, trusts in divorce, seeking Court approval of trustee decisions, variation and termination of trusts, rectification and construction, fraud and tracing.
+- Issues in connection with trusts include setting aside trustees’ decisions, trusts in divorce, seeking Court approval of trustee decisions, variation, and termination of trusts, fraud and tracing.

-• Beatrice can also help if you are facing a civil or criminal tax investigation, or if you are charged with a criminal or road traffic offence.
+- Beatrice can also help if you are facing a civil or criminal tax investigation, or if you are charged with a criminal or road traffic offense.

-Beatrice joined Mercers as an associate solicitor in the firm’s Litigation Department in August 2017 having previously worked for over 8 years at Withers, the highly regarded London private client firm.
+Beatrice joined Mercers as an associate solicitor in the firm’s Litigation Department in August 2017 having previously worked for over 8 years at Withers, the highly regarded and well known London private client firm.

-Beatrice graduated with an honours degree in Law from Cardiff University, where she remained for the Legal Practice Course.
+Beatrice graduated with an honors degree in Law from Cardiff University, where she remained for the Legal Practice Course.

 In 2008, Beatrice moved to Withers where she specialised in domestic and international dispute resolution involving wills, trusts, elder abuse, the Court of Protection and tax investigations, acting for charities, private individuals, and trust officers and organisations.